-Second, we need a clear understanding of the impediments that we are encountering.
+Third, we need to consider the combined effects of our regulatory processes, particularly at the federal level.
+IPAA believes that we can explore and produce petroleum and natural gas in an environmentally sound manner.
+But, today - particularly on government controlled lands - we face a mosaic of requirements that collectively can prevent access to explore and produce these key resources.
+We need a clear understanding of the impediments that we are encountering.
 We need to know how many laws, regulations, conflicting management plans, and whatever else are in play.
 This perspective is essential to provide a real sense of how these actions can result in effectively foreclosing any development.
 A recent assessment of one area of the Rockies showed how a mixture of management plans for various species effectively foreclosed any petroleum or natural gas development, but no single plan would result in such denial (a graphical presentation is attached to this testimony).

-Third, we cannot expect to meet our nation's needs for clean burning natural gas without reasonable access to the resource.
-The NPC Natural Gas study and all other analyses conclude that the Rockies contain significant extractable reserves of natural gas.
+For example, we cannot expect to meet our nation's needs for clean burning natural gas without reasonable access to the resource.
+The NPCNatural Gas study and all other analyses conclude that the Rockies contain significant extractable reserves of natural gas.
 Yet, in the Rockies access is being limited.
 It is either the unanticipated outcome of laws, regulations, and plans that unintentionally deny access or the manipulation of these laws to produce that outcome.
 In either case, access limitations are not the result of a clear policy decision.
 Consequently, we need a commitment from Congress and the Administration that these types of constraints will be eliminated or restrained and proper funding will be provided on a continued basis to allow environmental documents, leases, and drilling permits to be issued in a timely fashion.